rnreich/recursive-symmetric-adversarial-ensemble/README.md

 - Better monitoring
 - Exploiting the training cycle

 Please read all comments.
 Training is slow before the first save interval.
+The script is set to use only 1% of the data, so it has to be run at least 100 times in order to achieve respectful results.

 **Usage (basic tutorial): python3 load.py**